Kikoman90/RTv1/README.md

 * Increase the radius/angle of the selected object
 * Increase the maximum number of reflections
 * Activate reflections on planes only
+* Increase the anti-aliasing
 * Hide or show the HUD
 * Activate gloss

 The program can support multiple lights and objects in a scene.
 The scene and objects parameters can be modified in real-time.
-This software also uses multitheading to fasten up the calculations.
+This software also uses multitheading to fasten up the calculations (special thanks to jfortin42).
 All memory allocated during execution is freed.

 ## Install & launch
 ```bash